alrojo/EEG_DauwelsLab/README.md

 ### Training models

-Run the following commands (to train a model for every split)

-Cool tip: The model should only take up about 2400 mb memory.
-You should be able to run 4 concurrently on a Nvidia Titan X.
+This will take ~24 hours on a GPU

 >> cd $PATH_TO_DIR/EEG_Dauwelslab/

->> python train.py RNN 1 151

->> python train.py RNN 2 151

->> python train.py RNN 3 151

->> python train.py RNN 4 151

->> python train.py RNN 5 151

->> python train.py RNN 6 151

->> python train.py RNN 7 151

->> python train.py RNN 8 151
+>> bash batch_train.sh

 ### Debugging all models
 Use the debugging tool `debug_model.py` to find maximas on the validation set.

-This tool will take a given `path` and a `topX` argument.
+This tool will take a given `path` (being the latest epoch, epoch no. 149) and a `topX` argument.
 The `topX` argument will list the highest validation epochs in sorted order.

 Usage `python debug_model.py <path> <topX>`

+Debug all of the models, you should get the following response.

-Example `python debug_model.py metadata/dump_RNN-1-20160425-055244-150.pkl 20`
+Example `python debug_model.py metadata/dump_RNN-1-20160425-055244-149.pkl 20`

 Do this for every split (`...RNN-1-...`, `...RNN-2-...`, ..., `...RNN-8-...`)

 ### Choosing epoch
 Next step is choosing which epoch to sample weigths for the neural network from, given the use of `debug_model` you will have validations for each epoch and train/validation for every epoch.

-The rule used when picking the correct epoch to sample weights from, is: pick the maximizing validation.
+The rule used when picking the best epoch is as follows:
-However, seeing as some of the models have extremely high validation epochs and some have them very early in the training process (~5'th epoch), the following rules will also be used: Do not pick between the first 20 epochs if many (more than 30% of epochs) have AUC above 0.999.

-[TODO: talk about ensamble?]
+- The epoch must be after the first 20 epochs (the network will often not have picked up features of high describtive value before after a certain amount of training)
+- Pick highest valued validation.
+- For ensemble, epochs picked must be at least 10 epochs apart (often you will find well performing epochs following each other, as they have very similar weights.
+Picking epochs apart will increase variance).

+Using these rules you should end up with:

+Given no ensemble:

+Epoch for 1st split: 22

+Epoch for 2nd split: 39

+Epoch for 3rd split: 20

+Epoch for 4th split: 137

+Epoch for 5th split: 26

+Epoch for 6th split: 35

+Epoch for 7th split: 81

+Epoch for 8th split: 140

+Given ensemble:

+Epochs for 1st split: 22, 39, 64

+Epochs for 2nd split: 39, 64, 129

+Epochs for 3rd split: 20, 30, 40

+Epochs for 4th split: 137, 93, 121

+Epochs for 5th split: 26, 41, 53

+Epochs for 6th split: 35, 46, 56

+Epochs for 7th split: 81, 131, 146

+Epochs for 8th split: 140, 91, 109

 ### Making predictions

+Move the epochs from:

+`$PATH_TO_DIR/EEG_Dauwelslab/metadata/dump_RNN-...`

+To:

+`$PATH_TO_DIR/EEG_Dauwelslab/metadata/FOR_ENSEMBLE/RNN/<split>`

+Example:

+>> $PATH_TO_DIR/EEG_Dauwelslab/metadata/

+>> mv metadata/dump_RNN-1-20160425-055244-149.pkl FOR_ENSEMBLE/RNN/1

 #### Get test set
 Now given the test dataset (you can enquire Justin Dauwels at jdauwels at ntu.edu.sg for access).